briandowns/sky-island/README.md

 ## How It Works

 A request comes in to run a function.
-The request contains a Github URL to a Go repository containing the function.
+The request contains a git URL to a Go repository containing the function.
 The request also contains the "call".
-The call is what will be run including the arguments necessary to run the function.
+The call is what will be run including any arguments.

-Upon successfully accepting the inbound request, the server will check if the repo has already been cloned and if not, it will clone it.
-From there, it will generate a "main.go" file and compile a binary in the "build" jail.
+Upon successfully accepting the inbound request, Sky Island will check if there's a binary already for that repo and if so, will move to executing it.
+If there isn't, Sky Island will check to see if the repo exists.
+If not, it clones the repo, however if it does, it'll move on to the compile step and generate a "main.go" file and compile a binary in the "build" jail.
 The "build" jail holds all of the cloned repositories and will be reused on each request unless otherwise told not to.
-Once a binary is created, an execution jail is created, the binary is copied into it, and is subsequently executed.
-The binary's output is then returned to the caller via an HTTP response to the original request.
+Once a binary is created, an execution jail is created, the binary is copied into it, and executed.
+The binary's output is returned to the caller via an HTTP response to the original request.

 ### Examples

 Simple Call
 ```
-curl --silent -XPOST http://demo.skyisland.io:3281/api/v1/function -d '{"url": "github.com/mmcloughlin/geohash", "call": "Encode(100.1, 80.9)"}'
+curl --silent -XPOST http://demo.skyisland.io:3280/api/v1/function -d '{"url": "github.com/mmcloughlin/geohash", "call": "Encode(100.1, 80.9)"}'
 ```

 Cache Bust Call
 ```
-curl --silent -XPOST http://demo.skyisland.io:3281/api/v1/function -d '{"url": "github.com/mmcloughlin/geohash", "call": "Encode(100.1, 80.9)", "cache_bust": true}'
+curl --silent -XPOST http://demo.skyisland.io:3280/api/v1/function -d '{"url": "github.com/mmcloughlin/geohash", "call": "Encode(100.1, 80.9)", "cache_bust": true}'
 ```

 Result